 American organist Rodney Gehrke performs Johann Sebastian Bach’s Toccata and Fugue in D minor, BWV 565.
 The piece is Bach’s signature work for organ solo.
-In this ultra-HD video, it is performed on a Flentrop organ (1), as part of the Voices of Music “Great Works” series.
+In this ultra-HD video, it is performed on a Flentrop organ (see notes 1 at the bottom of this post), as part of the Voices of Music “Great Works” series.

 To support the Great Works Project, which is introducing a new generation to Classical Music, please consider a donation.

 Table of Contents